FlashpointProject/launcher_DiscordCredits/README.md

 Run the `>run` command inside any channel the bot has access to and wait for its response.

 `credits_new.json` will be present in the same directory. `credits.json` will be used as a base to update from if present.

+# Applying CSV Changes

+Have a CSV file containing 3 columns - id, title and note saved to `extra.csv`

+Make sure you've run once the bot command once to generate `credits_new.json`.

+Run `applySheet.py` and see output in `final_credits.json`